jina-ai/clip-as-service/docs/user-guides/retrieval.md

 ```{Tip}
 However, PCA will definitely lead to information losses since we remove some dimensions.
 And the more dimensions you remove, the more information losses will be.
 So the best practice will be estimate the memory usage first (if possible, see below) and choose the reasonable dimension after PCA.
 ```

-### Whether PCA is needed in my case?
-It's hard to give a exactly number of how much memory should be used before you start indexing, but here are some facts that you can refer to:
-- Memory usage is **linear** to the data size
-- **1 million data (dim=512)** will approximately need **6G-7G memory**
-- Actual memory usage will be 3-5 times as the [theoretical memory usage of HNSW](https://github.com/nmslib/hnswlib/issues/37)

-So you can have an approximate estimation for memory usage based on your data size and dimension.
-And then compare it with the memory limit of your machine.

 ### How to implement PCA on an existing indexer?
 It's the common case that we have limited data at the first time but then more and more data come in.
 So how to implement PCA on an existing indexer?